-- all species, +, and = must be surrounded by white-space - atom and molecule names cannot overlap - species can be repeated to match the desired stoichiometry, e.g. A + A = C
+- all species, +, and = must be surrounded by white-space - atom and molecule names cannot overlap - you may repeat species to match the desired stoichiometry

 Available keywords:

 The neutral keyword is needed for molecular groups containing titratable atoms.
 If neutral is set to true, the activity of the neutral molecule should be specified in moleculelist.